MPCS-51220/reservation-system-christian-the-wingdings/README.md

-# T-02: Pay Off Debt, Strengthen the Foundation, Persist Data, Track Users
+# T-03: Station 13 Facility Management

 ## Overview
-For this assignment, your team will work together to improve last week's iteration.
-The work in this iteration is focussed on making your design and tests more robust, implementing a robust (well, at least somewhat robust) persistence layer, and setting up user roles and passwords.
-The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/663327
+This assignment allows your team to select some of the feature your team will implement from a backlog.
+Basic requirements must be implemented/completed.
+Backlog requirements are each worth specific number of points.
+The difficulty of the backlog requirements varies.
+The number of points assigned to each is loose guide of expected difficulty for a typical team, but may not be a perfect indicator for your team, so think through them and decide.
+The full assignment can be found here: https://canvas.uchicago.edu/courses/56612/assignments/663328

 # Equipment Reservation System Documentation